Inflation: Fixed exchange rates

-Under a fixed exchange rate currency regime, a country's currency is tied in value to another single currency or to a basket of other currencies (or sometimes to another measure of value, such as gold).
+Under a fixed exchange rate currency regime, a country's currency is tied in value to another single currency or to a basket of other currencies.
 A fixed exchange rate is usually used to stabilize the value of a currency, vis-a-vis the currency it is pegged to.
-It can also be used as a means to control inflation.
+It can also be used as a means to control inflation if the currency area tied to itself maintains low and stable inflation.
 However, as the value of the reference currency rises and falls, so does the currency pegged to it.
 This essentially means that the inflation rate in the fixed exchange rate country is determined by the inflation rate of the country the currency is pegged to.
 In addition, a fixed exchange rate prevents a government from using domestic monetary policy to achieve macroeconomic stability.

-Under the Bretton Woods agreement, most countries around the world had currencies that were fixed to the U.S. dollar.
-This limited inflation in those countries, but also exposed them to the danger of speculative attacks.
-After the Bretton Woods agreement broke down in the early 1970s, countries gradually turned to floating exchange rates.
-However, in the later part of the 20th century, some countries reverted to a fixed exchange rate as part of an attempt to control inflation.
-This policy of using a fixed exchange rate to control inflation was used in many countries in South America in the later part of the 20th century (e.g. Argentina (1991–2002), Bolivia, Brazil, Chile, Pakistan, etc.).
+As of 2023, Denmark is the only OECD country which maintains a fixed exchange rate (against the euro), but it is frequently used as a monetary policy strategy in developing countries.

 Gold standard

 The gold standard is a monetary system in which a region's common medium of exchange is paper notes (or other monetary token) that are normally freely convertible into pre-set, fixed quantities of gold.
 The standard specifies how the gold backing would be implemented, including the amount of specie per currency unit.
-The currency itself has no innate value, but is accepted by traders because it can be redeemed for the equivalent specie.
+The currency itself has no innate value but is accepted by traders because it can be redeemed for the equivalent value of the commodity (specie).
 A U.S. silver certificate, for example, could be redeemed for an actual piece of silver.

-The gold standard was partially abandoned via the international adoption of the Bretton Woods system.
-Under this system all other major currencies were tied at fixed rates to the US dollar, which itself was tied by the US government to gold at the rate of US$35 per ounce.
-The Bretton Woods system broke down in 1971, causing most countries to switch to fiat money money backed only by the laws of the country.

 Under a gold standard, the long term rate of inflation (or deflation) would be determined by the growth rate of the supply of gold relative to total output.
-Critics argue that this will cause arbitrary fluctuations in the inflation rate, and that monetary policy would essentially be determined by gold mining.
+Critics argue that this will cause arbitrary fluctuations in the inflation rate, and that monetary policy would essentially be determined by an intersection of however much new gold was produced by mining and changing demand for gold for practical uses.
+The gold standard was historically found to make it more difficult to stabilize employment levels and avoid recessions and was eventually abandoned everywhere.

+Demurrage currency

+Freiwirtschaft economists theorize that demurrage currency could eliminate both inflation and deflation.
+There tends to be some interest cost that is built into the goods and services that consumers tend to purchase, so if demurrage currency eliminates interest rates, then prices are less likely to increase.
+Demurrage would also naturally cause the money supply to decrease, thus causing deflation.
+If a central bank issues and monitors demurrage currency as Gesell originally proposed, then it could replace all the money that disappears due to demurrage by printing money at a similar rate.
+The money printing could create just enough inflation to cancel out the natural deflation of demurrage, thus achieving an inflation target of 0%.